open-mmlab/mmdetection3d/docs/supported_tasks/vision_det3d.md

 # Vision-Based 3D Detection

-Vision-based 3D detection refers to the 3D detection solutions based on vision-only input, such as monocular, binocular and multi-view image based 3D detection.
+Vision-based 3D detection refers to the 3D detection solutions based on vision-only input, such as monocular, binocular, and multi-view image based 3D detection.
 Currently, we only support monocular and multi-view 3D detection methods.
 Other approaches should be also compatible with our framework and will be supported in the future.

 It expects the given model to take any number of images as input, and predict the 3D bounding boxes and category labels for each object of interest.
-Next, taking FCOS3D on the nuScenes dataset as an example, we will show how to prepare data, train and test a model on a standard 3D detection benchmark, and how to visualize and validate the results.
+Taking FCOS3D on the nuScenes dataset as an example, we will show how to prepare data, train and test a model on a standard 3D detection benchmark, and how to visualize and validate the results.

 ## Data Preparation